A. C. Bilbrew: Poet and songwriter

 Bilbrew wrote poems and songs, including the wartime poem "The Black Boys in Khaki" (1919), and songs "Black Boys of Uncle Sam" (1918), and "Let's Go, Americans" (1942).
 She wrote "This is Freedom Day", an anthem for National Freedom Day.
 In 1955, her choral composition, "The Death of Emmett Till", was performed by Scatman Crothers and the Ramparts and released as a single, with a percentage of the royalties benefiting the NAACP.
-"I feel strongly that this American folk song will live on and serve a purpose," Bilgrew commented at the time.
+"I feel strongly that this American folk song will live on and serve a purpose," Bilbrew commented at the time.
 One of her last songs was a peace anthem, "Let's Lay the Weapons Down and Join Hands" (1969).

 Film

 Bilbrew was also involved in several films.
 She was the musical arranger and director for the choir that appeared as cotton pickers singing spirituals in the Stepin Fetchit film Hearts in Dixie (1929), considered one of the first talking pictures with an all-black cast.
 She appeared as "Tante Caleen" in the film The Foxes of Harrow in 1947.